 I think I began wearing jeans when bell-bottoms came into style.
 Did anyone, besides me, fringe the bottom of your jeans?
 I loved doing that… sitting there with a needle just picking up the line of strings… line by line.
 What an easy way to hem your pants!
-I did long pants, as well as shorts when I cut my jeans.
+I did all my long pants, as well as shorts when I cut my jeans.

-Mini-skirts came into play while I was in high school, and they drove the teachers crazy.
-I’m surprised my mother even let me wear them, as they were short!!!
+Mini-skirts came into play while I was in high school, and they drove the teachers crazy!
+I’m surprised my mother let me wear them, as they were short!!!
 She even took up for me when one “male” teacher declared he would be carrying a ruler and measuring from our knees to the hem of our skirt… supposedly they could only be so many inches above our knees!
-My mother promptly marched to school and told him, if he touched my knee, she would have his job!
+My mother promptly marched to school and told him if he touched my knee, she would have his job!
 I don’t remember seeing him ever carry that ruler again.

-Farm: Granddaddy McKinley’s farm in Siloam is one of the places that has always remained in my mind.
+Granddaddy McKinley’s Farm in Siloam is one of the places that has always remained in my mind.
 We spent many weekends there, and while I had no one to play with, I found things to occupy myself with.
 It was there where I kept my BB gun, and probably got in more trouble over what I liked to shoot… granddaddy’s farm bell made nice ping sounds when hit!
 I had no restraint!

 While I only had one dog at home, at the farm there were many dogs.
 The yard dogs were Smoker and Bill… and no one came into the yard without being announced… strongly by them; they were better than a security system.
 Granddaddy was a fox hunter and his best Walker dogs were fenced in, but not when I came… I loved to let them out.
 No matter how high granddaddy put those locks, I managed to climb up to unlock… he’d get quite mad, as when loose they wanted to run and took off chasing anything that moved.
 Mama still talks about how he’d walk through the house grumbling that I had let his dogs out and he had to now go round them up.